 Dutch Administrative & Accounting Requirements

-When you start a business in The Netherlands, it’s important to have an understanding of the Dutch administrative requirements.
+When you start a company in The Netherlands, it’s important to have an understanding of the Dutch administrative requirements.
 The Netherlands has relatively little red tape, compared to countries as Belgium, Germany or France.
-However, in this article you can find information about the strict Dutch corporate regime regarding the financial statements, audit and publication of the financial statements.
+However, in this article, you can find information about the strict Dutch corporate regime regarding the financial statements, audit and publication of the financial statements.

 The requirement to prepare financial statements

-Every Dutch company is obligated to maintain its accounting record that are sufficiently adequate to determine the financial position of the company at any given time.
+Every company in the Netherlands is obligated to maintain its accounting record that is sufficiently adequate to determine the financial position of the company at any given time.
 This obligation is incorporated in Dutch law and is usually also incorporated in the statutes of the company.
 The financial statements must be kept for a period of seven years.

-The abovementioned is applicable for all Dutch companies.
+The abovementioned is applicable for all companies in the Netherlands.
 In general, a branch is not required to prepare and file their own financial statements.
 Read more about how to prepare your Dutch Financial Statements here.

 Dutch accounting rules